The costs of Israel's longest war, for Israelis

 In the departure hall is Oshri Avata, 25, traveling to the Eastern European country of Georgia after multiple tours of duty in Gaza and Lebanon serving in an elite undercover unit.
 While the rest of his unit is doing group therapy with a psychologist to process their experiences, he skipped out.

 "I ran away from this.
 I don't wanna do that.
 I wanna fly.
-I wanna see the world ... this is another kind of treatment," he said.
+I wanna see the world ... this is another kind of treatment," he says.

 Another traveler is Aviv Hajaj, 30.
 She was supposed to fly to Paris to see Beyoncé perform this summer, but the war with Iran canceled her flight.
 She is nervous before boarding a flight to Athens, Greece.